Anthony Downey

 Research and Innovation interests

 Dr Anthony Downey is Professor of Visual Culture, with a specific focus on the Middle East and Global South (Birmingham City University).
-Anthony's research and teaching focuses on visual culture and practice-based research, digital methodologies, Artificial Intelligence (AI), computer vision and machine learning, and post-disciplinary models of knowledge production.
+Anthony's research and teaching focuses on visual culture and practice-based research; inclusive digital methodologies; fairness and governance in Artificial Intelligence (AI), computer vision and machine learning; human rights and international humanitarian law; and post-disciplinary models of knowledge production.

 In his role as College Lead for Research, Excellence and Innovation, he supports colleagues in the development of their research capacity and outputs (specifically as it relates to AHRC funding application development and REF research outputs for early career and senior career researchers).